Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	$imgName = '[SHAREPOINT-IMAGE-NAME]'
 	````

-1. Set up the VM's DNS settings.
+1. Set up the virtual machine's DNS settings.
 To do this, you will use the Virtual Machine you created in Exercise 1 were you configured the Active Directory.
 Replece the placeholders before executing the following command.
 Use the IP address you took note at the beginning of the exercise.

 	<!-- mark:1-4 -->
 	````PowerShell